- How do you determine how much coverage to get?

 With life busier than ever, we need businesses to adapt to our fast-paced lives.
 With Lemonade’s first ever live insurance policy, Lemonade customers can make changes to coverages and more, whenever and wherever they are.

-Which states currently offer renters insurance?
+These are the states we currently offer renters insurance in:

 Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Virginia, Washington, Washington, D.C. (not a state… yet), and Wisconsin.

-*Average price data according to ValuePenguin.com
+* Average price data according to ValuePenguin.com

 A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
 Coverage and discounts may not be available in all states.